worldpossible/rachelplus/README.md

 # rachelplus
 RACHEL Configuration on Intel CAP

-CAUTION - Work in progress
+CAUTION - Work in progress...the following scripts are still beta

 ## Setting up RACHEL on a Intel CAP that is otherwise unconfigured